neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

 .. data:: Ra

-    Syntax:
-        ``section.Ra``

-    Description:
     Axial resistivity in ohm-cm.
 This used to be a global variable so that it was the same for all sections.
 Now, it is a section variable and must be set individually for each section.
 A simple way to set its value is ``for sec in h.allsec(): sec.Ra = 35.4``

     Prior to 1/6/95 the default value for Ra was 34.5.
 Presently it is 35.4.

+    Syntax:
+        ``section.Ra``